-Program monitoring consists of actions taken to track and control projects and programs carried out to comply with the requirements of Order R8-2024-0001.
+Program monitoring consists of actions taken to track and control projects and programs carried out to comply with the requirements of Order R8-2026-0034.
 Each Permittee must implement program monitoring that is adequate to achieve the following goals:

-To collect data that is adequate to evaluate the effectiveness of individual or systems of source control and treatment control measures and best management practices used to control pollution based on the application of objective performance metrics.
+To collect data that is adequate to evaluate the effectiveness of individual or systems of source control and treatment control measures and best management practices (BMPs) used to control pollution based on the application of objective performance metrics.

 To detect deviations from the intended scope, schedule, and levels of effort for project and program activities.